Enrol, defer, withdraw or transfer

 Intermission means suspending your studies at Deakin while keeping your place in the course.
 Intermission is normally granted for a maximum of 12 months of the duration of a course.

 Students who want to intermit their studies for financial, health or other reasons should discuss their situation with their faculty course adviser.
-International students who want to intermit should consult with an International Student Adviser (ISA).
+International students who want to intermit should visit the international intermission compliance page.

 We recommend that you talk to a Deakin careers counsellor to plan and get the most out of the period of intermission.
 For example, if you need to work full time to save some money before continuing your studies, it would be good to work in an area related to your course - you might even be able to earn credits towards your course.